Jarrett Parker: 2016

 Parker opened the 2016 season with Triple-A Sacramento.
 He was called up to the Giants on May 9, but was sent back down a few days later.
 He was recalled again on May 24 following an injury to Ángel Pagán.
 Parker was optioned again on July 29 to clear a roster spot for Eduardo Nunez.
 Parker was activated again on August 28.
 For the season, Parker appeared in 63 games, batting .236 with 5 home runs and 14 RBIs.

 2017

 Parker was expected to compete with Mac Williamson for the starting left field job in 2017.
 He was named to the opening day 25-man roster for the first time in his career, platooning with Chris Marrero.
 On April 15, Parker suffered a broken right collarbone after making a running catch against the outfield wall.

 He was released by the Giants on March 30, 2018.

 Los Angeles Angels

 On December 6, 2018, Parker signed a minor-league deal with the Los Angeles Angels.
-He opened the 2019 season with the Salt Lake Bees.
-On July 3, the Angels selected his contract and promoted him to the major leagues.
+He opened the 2019 season with the Triple–A Salt Lake Bees.
+On July 3, 2019, the Angels selected his contract and promoted him to the major leagues.
 On July 13, he was designated for assignment.
-He became a free agent following the 2019 season.
+Parker elected free agency following the season on November 4.